-But what pretty much everyone agrees on is that refined carbohydrates are at the very least worse than unrefined (complex) carbohydrates.
+But what pretty much everyone agrees on is that refined carbohydrates are not as healthy as unrefined carbohydrates.

-But it is very clear that whole grains and unrefined carbohydrates are at least a lot better than their refined, processed counterparts (30).
+It is clear that whole grains and unrefined carbohydrates are a lot healthier than their refined, processed counterparts.

-Bottom Line: Refined carbohydrates like processed grains are unhealthy.
-They are lacking in nutrients and lead to rapid spikes in blood sugar and insulin, which can cause all sorts of problems down the line.
+Summary Refined carbohydrates like processed grains are unhealthy.
+They are lacking in nutrients and eating them may lead to rapid spikes in blood sugar and insulin, which can cause all sorts of problems down the line.

 "Nutritionism" is the idea that foods are nothing more than the sum of their individual nutrients.

-Nuts, for example, aren't just shells loaded with Omega-6 fatty acids in the same way that fruits aren't just watery bags of fructose.
+Nuts, for example, aren't just shells loaded with polyunsaturated fat.
+In the same way, fruits aren't just watery bags of sugar.

 The vitamins and minerals, the ones you can also get from a cheap multivitamin, are just a small part of the total amount of nutrients in foods.

-Now I will admit that supplements can be beneficial, especially for nutrients that are generally lacking in the diet like Vitamin D and Magnesium.
+However, many supplements can be beneficial, especially those that contain nutrients that are generally lacking in the diet, like vitamin D.

 But no amount of supplements will ever make up for a bad diet.
 Not a chance.